Ekram49/Ekram49.github.io/aboutme.md

 If anything in my blog catches your interest—or if you just feel like saying hi—I’d love to hear from you!
 Doesn’t matter who you are or where you are in your journey; if you feel like connecting, you’re more than welcome to.
 You can always find me on [LinkedIn](https://www.linkedin.com/in/ekram-ullah-ahmed/), or you can just [email me](mailto:ekramullahzaki@gmail.com) —my inbox is always open!

 P.S.
 I started this blog about five years ago, but didn’t pay much attention to it.
 Until recently, my "About Me" section still had a few lines from the default template claiming there was a movie made about me!
-Someone read that, got curious, edede up watched the whole movie, and was very confused until I explained it was just placeholder text.......funny, right?
+Someone read that, got curious, endede up watching the whole movie, and was very confused until I explained it was just placeholder text.......funny, right?

 I was going to remove it, but then thought... nah, I’ll just keep it as it is!
 If you do decide to watch the movie, just know—full disclosure—it has absolutely nothing to do with me!
 I hadn’t even seen it until I was asked about it......I'm no farm boy, and I definitely don't know any Buttercup!
 But it’s a good (kinda weird.....but good!) movie—so enjoy!